Younus Changezi: Early life

 Belonging to the ethnic Hazara community in Quetta, Younus was born on 4 November 1944.

 He started playing football under the teaching of his older cousin Qayyum Ali Changezi, former captain of the Pakistan national team.
 Younus acquired his high school education from Cadet College Petaro, where he studied from 1966 to 1968 and completed his Intermediate.
 While in school, he was given the nickname of "Tarzan" for his athleticism, and has been known by this name all along.

 Club career

 Changezi started his club career with Young Afghan Club in Quetta in 1960.
 He later represented President Club Quetta and Hazara Club Quetta.
+He was also affiliated with Ordnance Depot Quetta.
 In 1964, he featured in the National Youth Football Championship.
+He represented and later captained the Quetta Division team in the National Football Championship.

-After representing and captaining departmental side Ordnance Depot Quetta, he joined the Pakistan Army in 1969 where he not only started his military journey but also captained the Pakistan Army team of the institution.
-In the same year, he captained the Quetta Division team in the 1969 National Football Championship.
+He joined the Pakistan Army in 1969 where he not only started his military journey but also captained the Pakistan Army team of the institution.

-He also played for Victoria SC in Dhaka.
-He had also represented Quetta in the National Football Championship in the 1960s.
+He also played for Victoria in Dhaka.
+Younus played a key role in Victoria's attacking line, however, was also involved in several controversies.
+His first year at the club, Younus alleged that he was physically attacked by Muhammad Umer, this would make the club lodge a complain to the East Pakistan Sports Federation, and Younus was eventually about to be forced to return to West Pakistan, but he stayed.

+Later on in 1969, Younas, along with five other teammates, Ali Mohammad, Saleh Mohammad, Azim, were suspended up until 31st July 1969, due to alleged misbehaviour.